Department of Modern Languages & Comparative Literature

 Courses in Literature or Civilization in English Translation

-The following courses are offered in 2013/2014 with lecture, discussion, and readings in English.
+The following courses are offered in 2014/2015 with lecture, discussion, and readings in English.
 Any of these courses may be taken for humanities divisional credit.
 Some may satisfy major and minor requirements within specific programs.
-The courses are described in their respective language sections.
+Full course descriptions can be found in the Courses section of this bulletin.

 - CAS LC 250 Masterpieces of Classical Chinese Literature